ziraax/PlanktonFlow/README.md

   variant: "b5"             # Model variant
   weights_path: "model_weights/efficientnet/b5/my_experiment/best.pt"
   num_classes: 76           # Number of classes (must match training)

+# Dataset YAML for Class Names
+dataset_yaml: "DATA/final_dataset/dataset.yaml"  # <-- Path to the YAML file containing class names
+  # This file is generated automatically during preprocessing.
+  # It MUST match the dataset used for training this model.
+  # The class names will be read from the 'names' field in this YAML.

 # Inference Configuration
 inference: